kojorichie15/kojorichie15/README.md

 - 👋 Hi, I’m Kojo Richie
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning Python, Git
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project being front-end or back end
-- 📫 How to reach me ...
+- 📫 How to reach me swervebwoyl@gmail.com

 <!---
 kojorichie15/kojorichie15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.